If Jesus Rose from the Dead, then (#15) He Must Have Been Dead and Buried

 2. Historical understanding of Roman crucifixion

 • The Roman method of execution was by crucifixion.
 The Persians invented it in 300BC and the Romans perfected it.
 They executed thousands this way, some say in the hundreds of thousands.
 It was cruel.
 It was horrific.
-It was meant to dissuade anyone from disobeying Roman authority.
+It was meant to elicit deep fear and dissuade anyone from disobeying Roman authority.
 Our word excruciating comes from the Latin, excruciare, “out of the cross”.

 • If you have never read a medical and physiological description of crucifixion, you should probably do so, with the caution that it will make you sick.